UBC-Stat-ML/Rblang/README.md

 # Rblang

 ## R package to interface with blang CLI
 The package is currently in a fairly rudimentary stage, and only supports certain functions.
 For the time being it allows you to run a blang model through R and return the results as an R dataframe.
+The functions will only work where the blang CLI command works.
+As such it is not possible to run models within blangSDK and blangExample.
+Additionally, it assumes that the project folder is within the same directory as blangSDK.

 ## Usage:
 1. Load the library in R and define a blangModel.
 The only required arguments are ```project.path``` and ```model.name``` and there are options to specify other attributes.
 You can refer to help pages by searching for ```Rblang::functionName``` in the help tab: